treeverse/lakeFS/docs/integrations/spark.md

 ```

 The data is now created in lakeFS as new changes in your branch.
 You can now commit these changes or revert them.

+### Notes for the lakeFS Hadoop FileSystem

+* Since data will not be sent to the lakeFS server, using this mode maximizes data security.
+* The FileSystem implementation is tested with the latest Spark 2.X (Hadoop 2) and Spark 3.X (Hadoop 3) Bitnami images.

 ## Case Study: SimilarWeb